Germouche/ml-project/final/README.md

 # ml-project-2-ctgvzw

-Corentin Tissier
-Germain Vu
-Zechen Wu

-## Data
-We have signed a non disclosure agreement, so we cannot share the datasets that we have used

 ## Tabular Model
 We have used a random forest to deal with the tabular datas, the complete pipeline including the preprocessing can be found in Random_forest.ipynb